atmospheric lapse rate (s) (noun)

 , atmospheric lapse rates (pl)

-The variable involved is temperature unless specified otherwise.
-The lapse rate is the rate of decrease with height and not simply the rate of change.
+is the rate of decrease with height and not simply the rate of change.

-While most often applied to the earth's atmosphere, the concept can be extended to any gravitationally supported ball of gas.
+While most often applied to the Earth's atmosphere, the concept can be extended to any gravitationally supported ball of gas.

-The environmental lapse rate is determined by the distribution of temperature in the vertical at a given time and place and should be carefully distinguished from the process lapse rate, which applies to an individual air parcel.
+The "environmental lapse rate" is determined by the distribution of temperature in the vertical at a given time and place and should be carefully distinguished from the process lapse rate, which applies to an individual air parcel.